 After you click OK on STEP 5 a new warning pop up window will open.
 Click OK.

 After you click OK on STEP 6, select your “Install Homebridge” Task then click the “Run” tab.
 You will be asked to run Install Homebridge – click Yes.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂

 The installation process can take up to a few seconds/minutes.
 It will depend on your Internet speed connection.
-Now open your browser and type in http://Synology-ip-address:8581 Type in the default Username and Password, then click LOGIN.
+Now open your browser and type in http://Synology-ip-address:8581 Click GET STARTED.
+Follow the instructions in the image below.